lualcorreia/CWinterfacePP2LA/README.md

-# PP2LA CW Interface & Keyer
+# PP2LA CW Interface & Keyer (For any radio, including old rigs)

 This project consists of a Graphical User Interface (GUI) developed in **Python** for controlling Morse Code (CW) transmission via **Arduino**.
 The system allows for free-text typing, macro usage, speed control (WPM), automated Auto CQ, and contact logging (Logbook) in ADIF format.